AlexanderRichert-NOAA/ci-validate-pr/README.md

 | `approvals-for-critical-changes` | `number` | `0` (disabled) | Required number of approvers for PRs that modify many files (>='critical-file-count') or critical files ('critical-files'). |
 | `critical-file-count` | `number` | `10` | Minimum number of modified files to trigger the minimum approver requirement ('approvals-for-critical-changes'). |
 | `critical-files` | `string` | `''` | Newline-separated list of files that, if modified, trigger the minimum approver requirement ('approvals-for-critical-changes'). |

+_Generative AI tools are used to assist with developing this code._
+_The code has been reviewed, edited, and validated by NWS staff._